 As part of the on-going project assessment, gold and base-metal targets are progressively being reviewed and sampled.
 The most advanced target at Yarraloola is the Cobblers gold anomaly located approximately 10km north of Pannawonica (Fig 2).
 The prospect is marked on the regional 250,000 scale geological map and there is extensive evidence of historical dry-blower activity and sampling of out-cropping quartz veins.
-Rather than re-sample the quartz veins which appear to be un-prospective CZR elected to undertake a reconnaissance gridded, soil sampling and mapping programme.
-Results from this programme generated a coherent gold-in-soil anomaly extending over an area of about 2km by 1km with a peak Au at 1.75g/t (Fig 3.
+In 2012, the Group undertook a reconnaissance gridded, soil sampling and mapping programme.
+Results from this programme generated a coherent gold-in-soil anomaly extending over an area of about 2km by 1km.
 The anomaly is associated with a transition from a flood basalt sequence in the Fortescue Volcanics to an area of pillow basalts and tuffs.
+Follow-up soil sampling and mapping has been undertaken during the year and follow-up work has been planned.